NickCis/nckweb.com.ar/content/blog/you-dont-want-to-keep-all-of-your-eggs-in-one-basket-razzle-plugin/index.md

 published: true
 title: 'You don''t want to keep all of your eggs in one basket: razzle plugin (II)'
 date: 2019-03-04T03:00:00+00:00
-description: Test
+description: Reducing boilerplate of specific device bundles implementing a custom Razzle plugin
-tags: react, webpack, javascript, nodejs
+tags: react, webpack, javascript, nodejs, razzlejs
 canonical_url: ''

 ---